Do You Have A Teacher Like Harvey Weinstein? Here’s Why We’re Not Surprised

 “Is accused of belittling students and making inappropriate comments that included telling one female drama student she was not acting “sexual enough” and to make her performance “more orgasmic” during her monologue.”

-Six students struggled for ten years for their problem to be recognized legally.
+Six students struggled to have their problem recognized legally.

 The article also stated that a student accused him of playing with her hair during rehearsals, and even sent her a text message saying, “I love you.”

 Nabben’s actions were topic of conversation amongst the student body—but that wasn’t enough.
-Six students struggled for ten years for their problem to be recognized legally.
+Six students struggled to have their problem recognized legally.

 For victims of sexual assault on campus, there is no right or wrong way to handle the trauma and pain.
 But, there are a plethora of help resources that the College or University institution make available.
-There are so many people that want to help and support survivors.
+So there are so many people that want to help and support survivors.

 Those that do not feel comfortable talking to friends and family should know that there are other resources available.
 Health Care Professionals at the school’s Student Wellness Centre or even the police are at your disposal.